alexandercoabad/PILIPINAS/docs/info.md

 Default mode: Set the clock input to a low frequency such as 1 Hz to see the text transition per clock cycle.

 Manual mode: Set the input pin 7 to HIGH and toggle input pins 0-3.
-The character displayed for each input combination should be accordingto the table above.
+The character displayed for each input combination should be according to the table above.

 ## External hardware